Keyfactor/adoption-and-enablement-examples/Certificate Store Automation/IIS Certificate Store Creation/README.md

      *   All endpoints have share a common local administrator service account.
      *   The provided script must have read access to the customers' entire Active Directory.
      *   Windows Server AD objects must have their operating system in the operatingSystem attribute, and the value must contain the string `server`
-* Ensure that the IIS w/ Bindings certificate store type has been created in the Keyfactor Instance
+* Ensure that the IISU certificate store type has been created in the Keyfactor Instance
 * Ensure the Containers for each IIS Certificate Store Type is created

 # **Scripts**